 Dog rescues and veterinary services should give DOTT some consideration.
 Price point is a very easy $30 online

 Two companies offered eco friendly ideas.
-The first is My Open Road – an app for both IOS and Adroid that allows users to document how they are saving making a carbon imprint on the world by taking alternate forms of transportation – such as walking, riding a bike or carpooling.
-I love to see companies that are eco friendly and even their t-shirts were made with eco-sustainable products.
+The first is My Open Road – an app for both IOS and Adroid that allows users to document how they are reducing their carbon imprint on the world by taking alternate forms of transportation – such as walking, riding a bike or carpooling.
+I love to see companies that are eco- friendly and even their t-shirts were made with eco-sustainable products.
 They also had a coveted spot at the expo and were a joy to speak with!

 Their motto: Tiny Changes- Big Rewards is very clever.

 URB-E is a very clever eco-friendly bike – motor scooter.
 I can imagine this being a huge hit on college campuses, for urban dwellers and even those who want to explore large cities but not on foot.
-Price is the most of all the gadgets seen today starting at $1699.
+Their price point was far more than others at this fair, starting at $1699.

-URB- E gets my personal kudos for having the best online marketing.
+URB- E gets my personal kudos for having the best online marketing, however!

-They have a decent social media presence for a start-up and the most CLEVER holiday campaign going.
+They have a decent social media presence for a start-up but excelled over others with the most CLEVER holiday campaign!
 Check out their video for the 21 days of URB- E Christmas (and if you enter their contest you may win one of their bikes!)